toystar4u/pointer/latest/rpi/README.md

 ```

 ## Release Log
+- 2024-05-23 :
+  * fix bug: relocate RS position
+  * add an option(`-N`) for disabling the relocation of RS position when too far from the origin RS
+  * ignore the port number restriction for the OSR output port

 - 2024-05-17 :
   * support NovAtel RTK(PwrPak7) with `-n` option
   * increase the buffer size of NoVatel Parser